MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationGettingStarted.md

 In order to define what animations an entity has, both an `animations` and a `scripts/animate` section must be added to the entity definition file.

-This means you will not see the move animation in the pig.json animation file.
-If you would like to make a custom pig walk, you can change this line to point to your custom animation.

 Animations are specified as a short name, followed by their full resource name.
 The short name is used in animation controllers and the `scripts/animate` list, while the long name is used in the animations file.

 In the `scripts/animate` section, list the animations to play and in which order.
-You can either specify an animation directly, or specify a blend expression.
+A blend expression may be specified, or an animation may be specified directly.

 ### Entity Definition Example